- J.D., Stanford Law School, 2005, Order of the Coif, Editor-In Chief and Articles Editor, Stanford Technology Law Review

 - U.S. District Court for the Central, Eastern, Northern, and Southern Districts of California.

-Valerie Alter is a special counsel in the Business Trial and Entertainment, Technology and Advertising Practice Groups in the firm's Century City Office.
+Valerie Alter is a special counsel in the Business Trial Practice Group in the firm's Century City Office.

 Areas of Practice